MaaXYZ/MaaResonance/README.md

 ### MaaFramework

-You need to have a latest version of MaaFramework installed in your system.
+You need to have a latest version (expected v1.7.*) of MaaFramework installed in your system.
 If you already have, make sure that CMake can find it.
 The easiest way to do this is to add your MaaFramework installation directory to your `CMAKE_PREFIX_PATH` or `PATH` environment variable.

 If you don't have it installed, the python script will do that anyway so there is generally no need for you to do it manually.